thomasjbarrett82/EFCore7Demo/README.md

 ### Modify a Person

 1. SQL: works as expected.
 2. JSON: **Behavior Not Expected:** Person.State == Modified, which is expected, but then also Address.State == Added, even if no changes were made to the Address.
+I would expect Address.State to be either Unchanged or Modified.
+Unchanged would be ignored, and Modified should trigger a comparison of OriginalValue and CurrentValue, which should come back empty and not log any changes.

 ### Modify an Address